rkarkut/slack-api-package/README.md

 ### Managing channels

-To manage channels You can call methods like examples below.
+To manage channels You can call methods like in the examples below.

 #### Creating a channel